What are Muscle Knots?

 Think only serious athletes have to deal with muscle knots, then think again.

-It’s best to remove muscle knots as soon as they develop.
+It’s best to remove myofascial trigger points as soon as they develop.
 This helps muscles to stay healthy and provide optimum performance.

 What Causes Muscle Knots

-Everyday living causes them, but in general they are caused by misuse, repetitive motions, and overuse of muscles.
+Everyday living causes myofascial trigger points, but in general, they are caused by misuse, repetitive motions, and overuse of muscles.
 Let’s not forget about the emotional contributors of anxiety and stress which also has to be addressed using various lifestyle changes.

-Repetitive actions of using a mouse for 8 hours a day will also lead to muscle knots.
-Forearm pain and carpel tunnel syndrome can develop because of repetitive mouse and keyboard use.
-Looking at
+Repetitive actions of using a mouse for 8 hours a day will also lead to myofascial trigger points.
+Forearm pain and carpal tunnel syndrome can develop because of repetitive mouse and keyboard use.

-a computer screen in one direction can affect the neck muscles like the scalenes, sternocleinomastoid, and levitator scapulae to form muscle knots and lead to tension headaches.
+Looking at a computer screen in one direction can affect the neck muscles like the scalenes, sternocleidomastoid, and levitator scapulae to form myofascial trigger points and lead to tension headaches.

 And what about just sitting in a chair can cause your posterior chain to stiffen up for 8 hours a day repeatedly can cause muscle pain and imbalances.
 A long commute to and from work can add to the stiffening of muscles.

-And of course the athletes who regularly workout practicing movements that are away repeated using the same motions.
-Practice makes perfect, but this also create muscle imbalances and muscle knots, so learn how to treat them.
+And of course, athletes who practice workouts using the same motions repeated motions are vulnerable.
+Tennis and golf are a few sports where practice makes perfect, but it also can create muscle imbalances and myofascial trigger points, so learn how to treat them.

 How to Prevent Muscle Knots

-Treating muscle knots will require repeated efforts on your end.
-This mean taking time to spend on self massage and self care using muscle recovery products.
+Treating myofascial trigger points will require repeated efforts on your end.
+This means taking the time to spend on self-massage and self-care using muscle recovery products.
 Utilize various professionals to supplement your self-care is a good strategy until you develop more confidence in self-treatment.
-We’ll focus on prevention using self-treatment of muscles knots with muscle recovery products.
+We’ll focus on prevention using self-treatment of myofascial trigger points with muscle recovery products.

-It helps to use a massage stick to massage the trigger points in order to start loosen up muscle knots/fibers.
+It helps to use a massage stick to massage the myofascial trigger points in order to start loosening up muscle knots/fibers.
 Here are a few other ways to treat and prevent muscle knots: